2016-up Toyota Tacoma

 You’ll need to remove the door panels to get to these speakers, and that’s a reasonably simple job that the average DIY-er can handle without too much flop sweat.

 Starting at the top edge of the door, pry off the sail panel to release three retaining clips.
 Remove that panel, then remove one retaining clip from the upper front area of the door panel by pushing in the center pin and prying out the clip.
+(BTW, if you remove the plastic clips from the sail panel steel and reinstall them onto the sail panel, it'll help with re-installation.)

 Next, pry out the screw cover behind the door release and remove one exposed Phillips screw.
 Remove the felt cover in the door pull cup and remove one exposed Phillips screw from that location.
 Use your panel tool to pry up the power options switch panel and release two clips, then disconnect the wiring harnesses and remove the panel.
-Remember that index card you used to protect the dash?
-You’ll want to use it when you’re prying up this panel, too.

 Now you’re hitting the home stretch.
 Pry out the sides and bottom of the door panel to release nine retaining clips, then disconnect the door lock/release assembly and remove the door panel.
 With the speaker exposed, all you need to do is remove the four Phillips screws securing the speaker.
 Get it out of there and start preparing your new speaker for installation by attaching it to the mounting bracket.